Marcel-Ionut/InstrumentationAmplifier/README.md

 # InstrumentationAmplifier
-In this project I have design an instrumentation amplifier for a faculty project using MATLAB
+In this project I have designed an instrumentation amplifier for a faculty project using MATLAB